Megus/defold-router/README.md

 ### Using the navigation stack

-You can use a traditional stack based navigation approach with the Router.
+You can use a traditional stack-based navigation approach with the Router.
 You can also combine state machine approach with the stack navigation, which is very convenient.

 #### Push a scene